EnkiduGilgamesh/C-Tutorial/1_Grammar/README.md

 double balance2[] = {1000.0, 2.0, 3.4, 7.0, 50.0};
 ```

 In this way, the array size is not essential.
 If the size is ignored, the compiler will default set its size as you give size.
+And if the numbers you give to the array is less than the array's size, the remaining elements will be defaultly set by `0`.
+And all the elements are kept continuously in computer's memory.

 ## 9.3 Visit